jesus-molano/react18-heroes/README.md

 ## Description

 This is a simple application that displays a list of heroes and villains from various comic book publishers, focusing mainly on marvel and dc.
+It has a "fake login" to practice with private and public routes.

 ## Image
 ![Example Image](https://raw.githubusercontent.com/jesus-molano/react18-heroes/main/public/readme-img.webp "Example image")